soasis/text/documentation/source/quick.rst

 	:start-after: // ============================================================================ //

 Encode and decode operations are part of each encoding, represented by its encoding type.
 Every encoding object natively understands how to go from a sequence of its encoded data to its decoded data, and vice-versa, with the ``encode_one`` and ``decode_one`` functions.
-One should not call these functions directly, however, and instead used the above-provided functinos.
+One should not call these functions directly, however, and instead used the above-provided functions.
 Because decode and encode operations do not feature intermediate steps, there is no :doc:`ztd::text::pivot\<…> </api/pivot>` for these functions.